 One of his more famous quotes is this:

 "Never invest in a business you cannot understand."

-So whether you're considering an investment in our Investment Area, or anywhere else for that matter, if you can't get to grips with how it works, or you can't explain how the returns will be delivered and how your investment will be repaid, arguably the right thing is not to invest!
+So whether you're considering an investment in our Investment Area, or anywhere else for that matter, if you can't get to grips with how it works, or you can't explain how the returns will be delivered and how your investment will be repaid, or it just doesn't feel right for any reason, arguably the right thing is not to invest!